The SQL diagnostics feature is designed to analyze and diagnose TopSQL, SlowSQL, and Suspicious SQL to help you optimize database performance.

 The basic concepts of SQL diagnostics are as follows:

-Click View Optimization Suggestions in the upper-right corner to go to the optimization center and view optimization suggestions.
+Click View Optimization Suggestions in the upper right corner of the list to go to the optimization center and view optimization suggestions.

 Diagnostic result | Troubleshooting suggestion |